Blackheath, New South Wales: Other lookouts, walking tracks and attractions

 Pulpit Rock, Perrys Lookdown, and Anvil Rock are other lookouts to the north-northeast of the town centre, off Hat Hill Road.
 There are several walking tracks starting from the lookouts, including short walks to enjoy different views, longer half and whole day walks, and walks involving camping overnight or several days' walk.
 Canyoners and rockclimbers also base themselves at Blackheath for activities in the surrounding national park.
 The Blue Gum Forest may be accessed from Perrys Lookdown.

 The area is known today for its colourful blooms in Spring and golden Autumn foliage as the weather begins to cool.
 In September, daffodils bloom, and on the first weekend of November, Blackheath hosts an annual Rhododendron Festival.

 The Campbell Rhododendron Gardens are located north-north-east of the town centre, in Bachante Street.
-The 18.5 ha gardens comprise rhododendrons and azaleas planted underneath a native Australian bush canopy tended by the volunteers of The Blue Mountains Rhododendron Society of NSW.
+The 18.5 ha gardens comprise rhododendrons/azaleas planted underneath a native Australian bush canopy tended by the volunteers of The Blue Mountains Rhododendron Society of NSW.

 The ornamental cherry trees that line the streets are usually in full bloom in the first week of October.

 Mount Boyce lookout is located northwest of Blackheath, towards Lithgow.
 The Megalong Valley can be accessed from Blackheath, about 18 km away to the west, via Mount Victoria.

 Blackheath has a number of cafés and restaurants, a large antique centre, and other shops.
 It is a common destination for people from Sydney for a weekend excursion or a Sunday drive.
 Due to the climate, Blackheath is a popular destination for Christmas in July.

+Rhododendron Festival

+One of Blackheath's main festivals and celebrations is the Rhododendron Festival, commonly known as the 'Rhodo' Festival.
+Occurring on the first Sunday of November, the festival commemorates the flowering of the Rhododendron Tree, a species commonly planted throughout Blackheath by European settlers, especially in the Blackheath Soldiers Memorial Park and the Campbell Rhododendron Gardens The festival includes a parade, as well as stalls from local businesses.
+The date also coincides with the opening weekend of the Blackheath Pool.

 Transport

 Blackheath was connected to the Main Western railway line in 1869, and the town is now served by the Blackheath railway station located on the Blue Mountains Line.

 The Great Western Highway is the main road access route, through the town's main business district.
 To the northwest of Blackheath, at Mount Victoria, the Darling Causeway connects the Great Western Highway to the Bells Line of Road at Bell.

-A big tunnel is being constructed in the Blue Mountains.
-It will go through Blackheath too.
-It will be the tallest tunnel in Australia.
+Several proposals have been investigated for upgrading the Great Western Highway west of Blackheath as a tunnel.
+As of 2024, the tunnel project has been indefinitely shelved.

 On the day of the 2016 Census, the most common methods of travel to work for employed people were: Car, as driver 56.6%, Worked at home 12.7% and Train 5.4%.

+Blue Mountains Transit operates two bus routes through the suburb of Blackheath: